College Disha

 • Completely BOOKISH.

-• If smudged up book completely then can score 100/100 in any normal subjects.
-You just need to be Rote/Ratta.
+• If smudged the UP Board book completely then can score 100/100 in any normal subject.

 No issue arrives in getting passed from both the Boards, but the development of conceptual and analytical ability is much more in CBSE Board that can lead the student to a great height.